sakloui/jorban-martysmods.github.io/docs/special_other/special_games/fivem.md

 ---

-# Installing ReShade to FiveM:
+# FiveM

-FiveM, a modification platform for Grand Theft Auto V, demands specific procedures to integrate ReShade.
+FiveM, a modification platform for Grand Theft Auto V typically used for PVP and roleplay servers, demands specific procedures to integrate ReShade with the client properly.

-Unfortunately, this design choice stems from the FiveM developers.
+Unfortunately, this design choice stems from the FiveM developers and there is nothing that the ReShade community can do to circumvent this!

-To install ReShade to FiveM, follow the guide below!
+To install ReShade to FiveM, please follow the step-by-step guide below:

 ---

-### Step 1.
+### Step 1: Instal ReShade to GTAV
 Begin by installing ReShade to GTAV from the [ReShade website](https://reshade.me).

 {: .warning }